Cultural Perspectives Training

 - Understand the inter-generational impacts from the loss of traditional culture experienced by Indigenous peoples

 - Identify social location, decolonization, and the role of the Indigenous ally

 - Engaging in ongoing reflection on how privilege and stereotypes impact work and relationships

-- Strengthening collaborative working relationships with Indigenous people and communities
+- Increased ability for strengthening collaborative working relationships with Indigenous peoples and communities

 Payments can be made by cheque or money order at Indigenous Perspectives Society and credit card online via PayPal.
 Refunds are available before training begins and within the first week for programs.
 Tuition receipts are available on request.